jsierles/react-native-audio/README.md

 An audio recording and playback library for react-native.

-This is an experimental release.
-It handles basic recording and playback of the recording only.
-No settings besides the location of the audio file.
+This release recording and playback of the recording only.
+PRs are welcome for configuring the audio settings.

+NOTE: The target filename must have an extension of '.caf' to record properly.

 ### Installation